kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 advantage of the service mesh, with custom routing logic, without any bottlenecks in requests to Charlie or Ian.

-[east/west]:/concepts/glossary#east-west-traffic
+[east/west]:/concepts/glossary#eastwest-traffic
 [GAMMA]:/contributing/gamma/
 [service mesh]:/concepts/glossary#service-mesh

 ## Gateway and mesh use case

-This is effectively a combination of the `multiple applications behind a single Gateway](#multiple-applications-behind-a-single-gateway) and [basic east/west](#basic-east-west-use-case) use cases:
+This is effectively a combination of the [multiple applications behind a single Gateway](#multiple-applications-behind-a-single-gateway) and [basic east/west](#basic-eastwest-use-case) use cases:

 - Charlie and Ian will provision a cluster, a [GatewayClass], and a [Gateway].